nicholasnigel/CSCI3220ASG2/README.md

 If you're looking for 1 whole code, go to directory **euler_code** and open 2.py
 If you're looking for codes divided into their corresponding Object classes go to **sample** directory and you can find 3 different objects with main.py to put in the prompt.

-The code here can be used for just general graph
+The code here can be used for just general graph.
+**asmt2.docx** is the answer to all the questions